 In 2000, members of the environmental group Time's Up wanted to use their energy and enthusiasm to get a community garden started.
 They contacted the NY Garden Trust, who pointed them to the lot at Franklin and Greene.
 In the spring and summer of 2001, Time's Up members and an increasing number of neighbors cleared the lot and began plans for lanscaping a garden.
 Mugwort weeds were brought down to reasonable levels, rubble and trash was removed, and the fence through the mulberry trees was taken down.
 In the fall of 2001, stones were placed surrounding the big Paulownia tree and wooden frames were made to house plots.
 Landscaping ideas and bylaws were discussed at meetings.

 The spring and summer of 2002 brought our first season of planting.

 Who Owns the Garden?

-The Garden also gets significant donations and help from the NYC Parks and Rec.
-Green Thumb Program and the Brooklyn Botanical Garden.
+The Garden also gets donations and help from the NYC Parks and Rec Green Thumb Program and the Brooklyn Botanic Garden.

 Early September 2003 taken from inside the Greene Ave gate.

 December 20, 2003, during path construction taken from inside the Greene Ave gate.